terry-pan-dev/code-test-client/README.md

 npm start
 ```

+Then all you have to do, it's sign up and login.

 ### Tech Stack Selection
 #### material-ui
 I choose material-ui as the front end UI library for several reasons.
 First of